Promoting child safety at home

 - Use power point covers.

+When children are running around at home, it’s easy for them to run into glass windows and doors.
 Here are tips to keep your child safe around glass:

 - Install safety glass in windows and doors or apply shatter-resistant film to windows and doors of older homes.